 - Includes a leash of high quality

 - Easy to assemble and highly adjustable design

-4. Best Wheelchair for Small Dogs – Best Friend Mobility Review
+4. Best Wheelchair for Small Dogs – Best Friend Mobility

 We have chosen this best friend mobility wheelchair is the best for small dogs and puppies.
 The lightweight and portable design are most suitable for your furry friends.
 By using aluminum and non-rust alloy, the manufacturer has created a long-lasting system.
 The pneumatic wheels run smoothly on any type of terrain.

-Gender is not a factor in choosing this wheelchair, as the system works for both female and male dogs.
+Gender is not a factor in choosing this chair, as the system works for both female and male dogs.
 Your pets can now keep away from physical issues by relying on this cart.
 However, they must have strength in front legs to use the wheelchair.